Homeschooling Children with Autism

-Calvert Education’s secular curriculum has been around for more than 100 years, and thousands of homeschool families, military families, and even professional child actors and athletes have chosen it as their preferred education.
+Calvert Education’s secular curriculum has been around for more than 100 years. and Thousands of homeschool families, military families, professional child actors and athletes have chosen it as their preferred education.
 Though Calvert is not designed specifically for students on the autism spectrum, the curriculum’s completely flexible set-up appeals to many students on the ASD spectrum.
-Students and their parents can choose to finish an entire program (grade level), or choose from a list of individual courses and subjects, depending upon the student’s interest and ability level.
+Students and their parents can choose to finish an entire program (grade level).
+Or they can choose from a list of individual courses and subjects, depending upon the student’s interest and ability level.

 Easy Peasy All-in-One Homeschool

 Gemm Learning is an online learning software that creates a customized curriculum suitable for each individual child.
-The curriculum, which is available for students as young as age 5, begins with a behavioral assessment completed by a parent and a reading assessment completed by the student.
+The curriculum is available for students as young as age 5.
+It begins with a behavioral assessment completed by a parent and a reading assessment completed by the student.
 After approximately four months, parents begin receiving weekly updates on their child’s progress through the curriculum.
 Uniquely, Gemm Learning also provides its curriculum families with live support 24 hours a day, 7 days a week to address questions and concerns.

 Timberdoodle is a unique curriculum appropriate for students in elementary school and middle school.
 Parents are able to customize the curriculum based upon their child’s strengths and interests.
 The curriculum then comes in the form of a kit which includes everything from lesson materials to supplementary puzzles and activities.
 The lists of subjects offered is extensive, including art, STEM, and even the Bible.